cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 {{</tab>}}
 {{</tabs>}}

-### Interact with your Queues producer binding locally

-You can add a Queues producer binding locally via a `wrangler.toml` file and then interact with it by running `wrangler pages dev`.
-Refer to [Wrangler configuration](/pages/functions/wrangler-configuration/#queues-producers) for more information.
+#### Local development

+If you set up your binding via `wrangler.toml`, you can run `wrangler pages dev` from the Pages' project root directory and interact as outlined in the section above.

 ## Analytics Engine

 The [Analytics Engine](/analytics/analytics-engine/) binding enables you to write analytics within your Pages Function.

+### Set your binding via the dashboard

 To add a Analytics Engine binding to your Pages Function:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.